Horovod: Multi-GPU and multi-node data parallelism

 Multi-process configuration with SLURM

-One of the advantages of Horovod is that no configuration manual is necessary in the description of the distributed environment.
-Horovod recovers the information relative to the GPUs, the available machines and the communication protocols, directly from the machine environment.
+One of the advantages of Horovod is that no manual configuration is necessary in the description of the distributed environment.
+Horovod directly recuperates from the machine environment the information relative to the GPUs, to the available machines and the communication protocols.
 Of particular note, the Horovod solution assures the portability of your code.

-When you launch a script in SLURM with the srun command, the script is automatically distributed on all the predefined tasks.
+In SLURM, When we launch a script with the srun command, the script is automatically distributed on all the predefined tasks.
 For example, if we reserve 4 eight-GPU nodes and request 3 GPUs per node, we obtain:

 • 4 nodes, indexed from 0 to 3.